alexcpn/relay-ci/README.md

-# Relay CI
+# Relay CI - A CI for AI

-## A CI for AI  -A fast, parallel, AI-native CI system designed from the ground up for Agentic Workflows.
+## A fast, parallel, AI-native CI system built specifically for Agentic Workflows.

 Relay CI is a distributed, DAG-based, containerised CI system built in Go.
-Pipelines execute in parallel across ephemeral containers, build status is reported back to GitHub/GitLab, and every part of the system is reachable by AI agents via a built-in MCP server — so agents can monitor builds, diagnose failures, suggest fixes, enforce code policies, and trigger retries without human intervention.
+Pipelines execute in parallel across ephemeral containers, build status is reported back to GitHub/GitLab, and every part of the system is reachable by AI agents via a built-in MCP server — so agents can monitor builds, diagnose failures, suggest efixes, enforce code policies, and trigger retries without human intervention.

 → **[Quick Start Guide](QuickStart.md)** — get master, worker, and MCP server running in 5 minutes.